 So I guess modern day multi-tasking isn’t the shortest route to success.

 As a Creative Director I say no a lot.
-Clients often make impossible requests at the 11th hour or float their own “creative” ideas in early strategy meetings.
-Sometimes, I swear, they’re just trying to get a rise outta me.
-Deep down they know their ideas are lame, but they want to see how I handle it.
+I say no to ideas that my team presents.
+I say no when clients make impossible requests at the 11th hour or float their own “creative” ideas in early strategy meetings.
+(Sometimes, I swear, they’re just trying to get a rise outta me.
+Deep down they know their ideas are lame, but they want to see how I handle it.)

 Here are some good things that come from saying no in business: